 Students should meet with an advisor and register for classes using STARS online through www.RhodesState.edu.
 Registration dates are posted throughout campus and online.

 Classes are scheduled to accommodate both full- and part-time students.
 The class schedule generally operates between 7 a.m. and 10:30 p.m.
-The fall and spring operate on a 16 week semester with a first 8 week and a second 8 week term as well.
+The fall and spring operate on a 16-week semester with a first 8-week and a second 8-week term.
 The summer may be offered in a five-, eight-, ten-, or twelve-week format.

 Maximum Credit Hours

 The maximum hours for which a student may register during any term are:

 If at any point during the semester or term the total registered credit hours exceed the maximum then the student must receive approval of the dean or chair of the specified program.
 In the case of students in General Education, General Prep, or Undeclared the approval of the Director of Advising and Counseling is required.

 Leaving the College after Registering

 A student who registers for classes, but decides not to attend the College, must officially withdraw by dropping their classes.
 Failure to officially withdraw may result in being awarded a failing grade in all courses and the requirement to pay all assessed tuition and fees, even though the student has actually left the College.